Neiman Marcus Building: History

 The building was designed for Neiman Marcus to replace its previous store on Elm Street which burned in 1913.
-Designed to be fireproof and accommodate additional floors as needed, the red brick and white stone building opened in 1914 with four floors at the corner of Main and Ervay.
+Designed to be fireproof and accommodate additional floors as needed, the red brick and white stone building opened on September 15, 1914 with four floors at the corner of Main and Ervay.
 In 1926, the company leased adjacent land and an identical four-story addition extended the store facing Ervay to Commerce Street that it completed in 1927.
 This addition, designed by architect George Dahl, doubled the retail space, replaced the exterior brick veneer with white terra cotta, and enlarged the store's entrances.
 The design of the building was based on Renaissance Revival architecture, and the interior featured an impressive double staircase.
 In 1931, the building was air-conditioned in an elaborate stunt from New York offices via a Western Union link.

 The building continued to expand with growth, and in 1941 every floor of the building was remodeled.
 Over the years, the store acquired adjacent land to the west along Commerce Street and Main Street.
 Beginning in 1951 and ending in 1953 two additional floors were added to the original building in a similar but less detailed manner, bringing the store to six floors.
 New six-story structures, modern in style, were built adjacent to the store along Commerce Street and Main Street.
 These additions again doubled the size of the store, although the new buildings did not match the original store's design.
 The additions provided greater room for employee services, a penthouse restaurant and expanded departments.
 During the late 1950s, a seventh floor was added in a similar style to the previous fifth and sixth floor additions.